tjsavage/cooking-school/content/post/working-clean/index.md

 The word _"propre"_ in French can have two different meanings, depending on its position in a sentence.
 It can mean "own," as in "I have my own restaurant" - _"J'ai mon propre restaurant."_ Or it can mean "clean" or "tidy," as in "my clean plate" - _"Mon assiette propre."_

 Working clean - working _"propre"_ - is the first and constant lesson of Le Cordon Bleu.
-As Chef reminds us: "the word _'propre'_ contains the word 'pro' - if you want to work like a pro, your work must be _'propre.'_"

 In a _"propre"_ kitchen, everything has its place.